NCAS-CMS/cfdm/docs/source/tutorial.rst

 is achieved by indexing the field directly.
 The new subspace contains the same properties and similar metadata constructs to the original field, but the latter are also subspaced when they span domain axes that have been changed.
-Subspaing uses the same :ref:`cfdm indexing rules <indexing>` as apply to the `Data` object.
+Subspacing uses the same :ref:`cfdm indexing rules <indexing>` as apply to the `Data` object.

 In this example a new field is created whose domain spans the first